Optogenetics: Description

-Another necessary factor is hardware (e.g. integrated fiberoptic and solid-state light sources) to allow specific cell types, even deep within the brain, to be controlled in freely behaving animals.
-Most commonly, the latter is now achieved using the fiberoptic-coupled diode technology introduced in 2007, though to avoid use of implanted electrodes, researchers have engineered ways to inscribe a "window" made of zirconia that has been modified to be transparent and implanted in mice skulls, to allow optical waves to penetrate more deeply to stimulate or inhibit individual neurons.
+Another necessary factor is hardware (e.g. integrated fiberoptic and solid-state light sources) to allow specific cell types to be controlled in freely behaving animals.
+Most commonly, the latter is now achieved using the fiberoptic-coupled diode technology introduced in 2007.
+To avoid these use of implanted electrodes, researchers have engineered ways to inscribe and modify a transparent "window" made of zirconia in mice skulls to allow optical waves to penetrate more deeply to stimulate or inhibit individual neurons.
 To stimulate superficial brain areas such as the cerebral cortex, optical fibers or LEDs can be directly mounted to the skull of the animal.
 More deeply implanted optical fibers have been used to deliver light to deeper brain areas.
-Complementary to fiber-tethered approaches, completely wireless techniques have been developed utilizing wirelessly delivered power to headborne LEDs for unhindered study of complex behaviors in freely behaving organisms.
+Complementary to fiber-tethered approaches, completely wireless techniques have been developed utilizing wirelessly delivered power to headborne Light-emitting diodes LEDs for unhindered study of complex behaviors in freely behaving organisms.